rallepalaveev/romcard2/README.md

 # romcard
 A periferal card for Apple][

-This is a project I resurrected in 2021, based on my otiginal design cerca 1995 - ROMcard, based on 8 x 64C512 EPROM chips.
+This is a project I resurrected in 2021, based on my original design cerca 1995 - ROMcard, based on 8 x 64C512 EPROM chips.
 A photo of the original is posted.
 The ROMcard2 is intended to work with EPROM 27C040 and compatible.
 The ROM is organized in 256 banks of 2kB each, numbered #00 to #FF Banks are selected by writing a byte (#00 - #FF) into $C0Nx, where N = 8 + [slot number]